-(iv) The Chilean company has, directly or indirectly, an option to purchase at least 50% of the CFC’s capital, rights to its profits, or voting rights; or
+(iv) The Chilean company has, directly or indirectly, an option to purchase at least 50% of the CFC’s capital, the rights to its profits, or voting rights.

 (v) A foreign entity that is, in turn, controlled by a CFC.